Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/ratings_reviews.md

     * The review comment left by the reviewer (the comment can be truncated).
 Clicking the review to open the details panel where you can view the entire review comment.

 {{< alert title="Note" color="primary" >}}
-A review comment is visible once approved by the product owner, otherwise: <br />
-* Comment value is replaced with: "This review's comment is under validation process" when the review is in pending approval state.
-* Comment value is replaced with: "This review's comment did not meet our community guidelines and has not been published, only your rating is taken into account" when the review is declined by the provider.
+A review comment is visible once approved by the product owner, otherwise: <br />* Comment value is replaced with: "This review's comment is under validation process" when the review is in pending approval state. <br />* Comment value is replaced with: "This review's comment did not meet our community guidelines and has not been published, only your rating is taken into account" when the review is declined by the provider.
 {{< /alert >}}

 Once you submit a review, it will appear slightly different from the other reviews; two icons will diplay at the right: